20 of the best things to do in Kangaroo Valley

 The Hampden Bridge is an iconic attraction in Kangaroo Valley.
 (Image: Drummer Boy Pictures)

-6. Pick up picnic supplies at the General Store Cafe
+6. Pick up picnic supplies at The General Cafe

-The General Store is literally a one-stop shop: a cafe, supermarket, bakery, bookshop and newsagent all rolled into one.
+The General Cafe is literally a one-stop shop: a cafe, supermarket, bakery and newsagent all rolled into one.
 A stop here ranks highly on a list of the ultimate Kangaroo Valley things to do.

 jar products on display at The General Store